GryPr/GryPr/README.md

 ### 👋 Welcome to my profile!

 Hello!
 My name is Kevin Prom, I'm a fourth-year Computer Engineering student studying at Concordia University.
-I love exploring different disciplines of software development and to learn more about all the different technologies that are used to power the applications that we use on the internet.
+I enjoy exploring different disciplines of software development and to learn more about all the different technologies that are used to power the applications that we use on the internet.

 **Professional Experience**
 *  Incoming Software Development Engineer Intern @ Amazon (May 2022 - Aug 2022)